"Weird Al" Yankovic: Weird: The Al Yankovic Story

 In 2010, Eric Appel produced a Funny or Die trailer for Weird: The Al Yankovic Story, a fictional biographical film that parodies other films based on musicians; Yankovic (played by Aaron Paul) is seen hiding his "weirdness" from his parents (Gary Cole and Mary Steenburgen), making it big using song parodies with the help of Dr. Demento (Patton Oswalt), falling in and out of love with Madonna (Olivia Wilde), and fading into alcoholism and being arrested, at which point his father finally admits he is "weird" as well.
 Yankovic himself plays a music producer in the short.
 Yankovic and Appel announced in January 2022 that they would be making a full-length biopic of the same name based on the trailer, starring Daniel Radcliffe as Yankovic, Evan Rachel Wood as Madonna, and Rainn Wilson as Dr. Demento.
 The film premiered at the Toronto International Film Festival in September 2022, and was released on the Roku Channel in November 2022.
 The film's soundtrack album includes several re-recorded parodies featured in the film along with an original song "Now You Know".
 Among other nominations and awards, the film won the Best Television Movie at the 75th Primetime Creative Arts Emmy Awards.

-Live television
+Television

 In 2012, Yankovic extensively featured in the sixth-season episode of 30 Rock, "Kidnapped by Danger", in which Jenna Maroney desperately tries to come up with a Weird Al'-proof" song.
 In 2014, he performed at the 66th Primetime Emmy Awards, singing a comedic medley of songs based on the themes of several Emmy-nominated shows, including Mad Men and Game of Thrones.
 Yankovic and Miranda appeared on the July 21, 2025, episode of The Late Show with Stephen Colbert a few days after news that the program would be cancelled, showing support for Colbert along with a number of guest cameos from other late night talk show hosts.

+Al TV

+Following the success of "Eat It" and its subsequent music video in 1984, Yankovic was the host and writer of specials on MTV and VH1 directed by Jay Levey and Robert K. Weiss known as Al TV.
+These specials were usually 1–4 hours in runtime, and consisted of sketches and other comedic gags throughout the show.
+The gags mainly consisting of commercials for imaginary products, fake celebrity interviews (edited to appear as if Yankovic is really interviewing said celebrity), and letters from fans, along with various other non sequiturs.
+10 specials were aired, with the first 8 airing on MTV and the last two airing on VH1 in 2006.
+A special similar in premise titled Al Music was broadcast in Canadian audiences on the MuchMusic channel.